daikimat/depermaid/README.md

 ### Transitive Dependencies Only

-Packages that don't rely on many transitive dependencies will display a complex graph like this one:
+For packages with a limited reliance on transitive dependencies, the generated graph may appear complex, as illustrated below:

 ```mermaid
 flowchart LR